AdityaVersion34/bulk_image_processor/README.md

 ![](./assets/zip_contents.png)

-Once the exe file is run, a command terminal will appear.
+Once the exe file is run, a terminal will appear.
 It is solely used for debugging information.
 It can be ignored, but do not close the window.

 ![](./assets/debug_cli.png)